shermanhui/project-asteroids/README.md

 Avoid the asteroids and build up your score!
 Each asteroid is worth 10 points!

 Each collision with an asteroid will reduce your lives by 1.
+(Collision mechanics are pretty generous, collisions near the wing tips don't count! :P)

 ## Features